LostRhapsody/blackgate/README.md

 - authorization either by collection or by route
 - Bulk actions such as adding/removing entire collections, or many route configs at once
 - ✅ When adding a new route, if it is part of a collection, a message is displayed: "Added authentication to this route will override the route's inherited collection authentication"
+- When you delete a collection, it will either prevent you from deleting it while routes are in it, OR, you can cascade the table and delete all the assocaited routes.
+Currentl spits out a 500 error.

 **Health Check Updates**